 The passenger compartment of the 911 GT2 RS is dominated by red Alcantara, black leather and interior parts with a carbon-weave finish as standard.
 The GT2 RS sports steering wheel with gearshift paddles enables quick and sporty gear changes.
 Drivers and passengers experience the driving dynamics of the high-performance sports car in full bucket seats with a carbon-weave finish.
 As in every 911, the Porsche Communication Management (PCM) is the central control unit for audio, navigation and communication.
 The Connect Plus module and Porsche Track Precision app are also included as standard, enabling detailed recording, display and analysis of driving data on a smartphone.

-The optional Chrono Package expands the PCM functions to include performance display, which can be used to display, save and evaluate track times.
+The optional Chrono Package expands the PCM functions to include a performance display, which can be used to display, save and evaluate track times.
 The package also includes a stopwatch on the switch panel with both analogue and digital display.
 What’s more, the Chrono Package on the 911 GT2 RS comes with a lap trigger.
 Using the Porsche Track Precision app in conjunction with external markers on a start/finish straight, this lap trigger enables drivers to record lap times with a high level of precision.

 The 911 GT2 RS is available to order today priced from £207,506.00 RRP including VAT.
 The optional Weissach Package costs £21,042.